RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--timelimit <second>`/`-t <second>`: The timelimit to use for the submission.
 - `--timeout <second>`: The timeout to use for the submission.
 - `--table`: Print a table of which testcases were solved by which submissions.
 May be used to deduplicate testcases that fail the same solutions.
+- `--overview`/`-o`: Print a live overview of the received verdicts for all submissions and testcases.
+If combined with `--no-bar` only the final table is printed.
 - `--no-testcase-sanity-checks`: when passed, all sanity checks on the testcases are skipped.
 You might want to set this in `.bapctools.yaml`.

 ## `test`